cnescatlab/cnescatlab.github.io/index.md

 # [DRAFT]
-*This documentation is not finished yet.
-There is some incomplete pages and some pages are still in french.*
+*This GitHub Page is still a Draft.
+It can be incomplete.*

 # Lequal